ercross/instashop/README.md

 - **Framework**: chi for routing
 - **Authentication**: JWT for session management
 - **Database**: PostgreSQL
+- **GORM**: Since the assessment instruction didn't specify a data access preference (SQL queries / ORM ), an ORM (GORM) was used because it is more ideal for the project purpose
 - **Documentation**: Swagger for endpoint documentation

 ## Endpoints